-Note that if 2 children or staff members in a cohort present symptoms related to COVID-19, the school must follow the notification protocol in the event of an epidemic according to the AHS North Zone protocol. (under review for September).
+- Note that if 2 children or staff members in a cohort present symptoms related to COVID-19, the school must follow the notification protocol in the event of an epidemic according to the AHS North Zone protocol. (under review for September). - The guide "COVID-19 IN SCHOOL (K-12) SETTINGS A resource guide for schools before, during, and after a COVID-19 outbreak" received on September 29 2020 will orient our actions should an outbreak occur in one of our schools.